+Our proof of the multiplicity one theorem is motivated by the compactness theory for self-shrinkers.
+Consider a sequence of shrinking surfaces with uniformly bounded area and genus.
+If a subsequence converges to a smooth shrinking surface with multiplicity greater than one, then Colding and Minicozzi~\cite{CM13} constructed a positive Jacobi function for the $L$-operator(see \eqref{eq5.12} for the definition) by renormalizing the height function.
+Using this Jacobi function, they showed that the self-shrinker must be stable, which contradicts Lemma~\ref{lm-b}.

+In the flow setting, we similarly construct a positive immortal solution to $\partial_t u - Lu = 0$ via the height function, relying crucially on the long-time pseudolocality theorem.
+In dimension two, Li and Wang~\cite{LW19} relied on the Gauss--Bonnet formula.
+Since no such formula exists in higher dimensions, we circumvent this issue by assuming that the flow has uniformly bounded Morse index.
+Recently, Brendle and Tsiamis~\cite{B25} established a compactness result by obtaining a positive lower bound for the first eigenvalue; this raises the natural question of whether their method can be generalized to the mean curvature flow.

+To that end, we need suitable estimates for the renormalized function.
+When the multiplicity of convergence exceeds one, we show that the volume between the top and bottom sheets tends to zero.
+Unlike in the work of Li and Wang, where subsequences always converge to smooth shrinkers, we need to handle singularities.
+We then show that the area is comparable to the $L^1$-norm of the height function; this step is directly from Li and Wang's argument.
+Next, combining the almost monotonicity of the $L^1$-norm with Harnack's inequality, we obtain a pointwise upper bound for the function at any time.

-The organization of this paper is as follows.
-In Sect.\ref{sec2}, we recall some basic facts on integral varifold and mean curvature flow.
-In Sect.\ref{sec3}, we prove a new two-sided pseudolocality for mean curvature flow.
-In Sect.\ref{sec4}, we develop the weak convergence theory of hypersurfaces with bounded mean curvature, volume ratio and index.
-In sect.\ref{sec5}, we develop the weak compactness theory of mean curvature flow.
-In Sect.\ref{sec6}, we show the rescaled mean curvature flow converges to a stationary cone with multiplicity one.
-Finally, we finish the proof of Theorem \ref{thm0.1} in Sect.\ref{sec6}.
-In Sec.\ref{sec7}, we study the structure and regularity of the space-time singular set of Brakke flow with bounded generalized mean curvature and index.
+$\\$ \textbf{Structure of this paper:} Section~\ref{sec2} recalls some basic facts about integral varifolds and mean curvature flow.
+In Section~\ref{sec3}, we establish a new two-sided pseudolocality theorem for mean curvature flow and subsequently develop the corresponding weak compactness theory.
+Section~\ref{sec4} demonstrates that the rescaled mean curvature flow converges to a stationary cone with multiplicity one, which allows us to complete the proof of Theorem~\ref{thm0.1}. $\\$